 Any rules that are specific to a person type, will appear for all events with that person type and location level rules, e.g. Total People On-site, and time-specific rules, e.g. Day of the Week, appear for all events.

 Some rules will be hidden if some features in your account have not been enabled, e.g. the Brivo integration, and other rules will not be applicable without using other features, e.g. induction management.

 Triggers with no rules

 Rules are used to narrow down the Trigger Event to more specific scenarios.
 If you do not have any rules, the trigger will activate every time the trigger occurs.
-E.g. If you want your Security Manager to be informed every time a Service Provider signs in, you can set up a trigger with no rules to achieve this.
+E.g. If you want your Security Manager to be informed every time a contractor signs in, you can set up a trigger with no rules to achieve this.

 When creating most rules, there are three parts; the rule, the condition, and the value.